tfarras/nodejs-deploy/README.md

 ![Set up workflow](./assets/setup-workflow.png 'Set up workflow')

-We'll be redirected to the page with inital config, it'll be commited to the `main` (`master`) when we'll finish our configuration.
+We'll be redirected to the page with initial config, it'll be committed to the `main` (`master`) when we'll finish our configuration.

 Let's talk a little about initial config, it should look like this: